I had put off filling up my car. I started out the non-war war with a full tank and who knew, maybe it would all be over before I ran out.

 But an $85.00 refill is painful.
 Gotta have it, and it's not like I can't cover the cost, but it's a bigger bite than I'm used to and indications are that the price of oil isn't done going up.
 Almost anything that happens in the Middle East right now, especially around Iran, is going to reduce the availability of oil.
 Some events will have longer lasting results, but over the next thirty days, you can count on the stuff costing more, even if there's a sudden outbreak of peace, goodwill and brotherhood: damaged refineries and seagoing traffic jams don't get sorted out overnight.

 My present bet is that we're headed for a recession at best.
-Oh, our country and the planet keep lurching towards them, and shoving one industry or sector into the mud for awhile as everything else goes roaring by; but sooner or later, someone's going to miss a step, and the damage will become widespread.
+Oh, our country and the planet keep lurching towards them, and dodging at the last minute by shoving one industry or sector into the mud for awhile as everything else goes roaring past; but sooner or later, someone's going to miss a step, and the damage will become widespread.
 Wars, declared or not, have a tendency to break the rhythm.
-That can be helpful if things are already really bad; but of they're on edge, not so much.
+That can be helpful if things are already really bad; but if they're on edge, not so much.

 Me, I'm going to get my motorcycle tuned up, and shop for saddlebags so it can be more a commuter vehicle.
-Mechanic time is a fixed cost; gas just keeps on going up.
+Mechanic's fees are a one-time cost; gas just keeps on going up.
 The motor scooter will follow -- I love it, but 10" wheels and Indiana roads after a harsh winter aren't a great match.
 Unlike my car, the motorcycle and scooter will burn regular gas, too.

 I wonder if we'll start seeing "I Did That" stickers with Trump's picture on gas pumps in the future?